astrio-ai/l2m/README.md

 [![Contributing Guide](https://img.shields.io/badge/Contributing-Guide-informational)](https://github.com/openrewrite/.github/blob/main/CONTRIBUTING.md)
 </div>

-Welcome to **OpenLegacy**, an open-source engine for transforming legacy source code into modern, maintainable software.
+Welcome to **Legacy2Modern**, an open-source engine for transforming legacy source code into modern, maintainable software.

-OpenLegacy specializes in **intelligent transpilation** of legacy languages (starting with COBOL) into modern languages like Python.
+Legacy2Modern specializes in **intelligent transpilation** of legacy languages (starting with COBOL) into modern languages like Python.
 It combines the precision of AST-based parsing with the flexibility of template-driven code generation, optionally augmented by Large Language Models (LLMs).

-Whether you're modernizing COBOL business systems, migrating legacy applications to the cloud, or transforming decades-old enterprise code — OpenLegacy is built to help you do it **safely**, **accurately**, and **transparently**.
+Whether you're modernizing COBOL business systems, migrating legacy applications to the cloud, or transforming decades-old enterprise code — Legacy2Modern is built to help you do it **safely**, **accurately**, and **transparently**.

 ## ✨ Features